The right support system will both help your mattress perform its best and increase its lifespan.

 Do you need a bunkie board?

 Whether or not you need a bunkie board depends on the kind of mattress you own.
 Traditional innerspring mattresses needed a box spring—however, the way these mattresses are made today, a box spring isn’t always necessary.
-An innerspring mattress can rest happily on slats or a solid base such as a platform or bunkie board.
+An innerspring mattress can rest happily on support slats or a solid base such as a platform or bunkie board.

-Where bunkie boards really help is with foam mattresses, such as memory foam and latex mattresses, as slats often don’t provide enough support for those.
-A bunkie board that rests between slats and the mattress will provide additional support and prevent the mattress from sagging, ultimately prolonging its lifespan.
+Where bunkie boards really help is with foam mattresses, such as memory foam mattresses and latex mattresses, as slats often don’t provide enough support for those.
+A bunkie board that rests between the slats and the mattress will provide additional support and prevent the mattress from sagging, ultimately prolonging its lifespan.

-The bottom line: Always check your warranty to see if your mattress needs solid support or if slats placed closely enough can provide enough support for it.
+The bottom line: Always check your warranty to see if your mattress needs solid support or if slats placed close enough can provide enough support for it.
 If your mattress necessitates solid support, then a bunkie board can help you achieve that and keep your mattress in great condition for years to come.

 Learn more about bunkie boards and whether they can improve your bed setup: